UNEP/GRID-Warsaw

 10:25

-Plenary Session: Green energy for Industry 4.0
+Plenary Session: Green and Safe Energy for Cities and Industry 4.0

 Digital technologies are key to the development of green energy, supporting the efficient management of renewable energy production, storage, and distribution.
 In Poland, where the capacity of renewable energy sources (RES) is growing, digitization enables better production forecasting, optimization of storage and distribution, and effective management of supply variability.
 Solutions such as AI, IoT, and smart energy grids facilitate the integration of renewable energy sources, prevent their disconnection from the grid, and reduce dependence on fossil fuels.
 Digital data analytics platforms support flexible models of energy production and consumption, contributing to the energy transition and achieving carbon neutrality by 2050.